mxmzhang/mail-bites/README.md

 ## Features

-- Authenticate with Gmail API to access your emails
-- View a list of recent emails
-- Sort emails by priority ratings given by LLM
-- Email summaries
+- Inbox Summary -Megan
-- Automatic To-Do lists
+- To-Do List -Mona
+- Reply Generation -Darren
+- Prioritization -Fiona

 ## Setup
 Note that to run this extension before this is published on Chrome Web Store, you need to repeat the set up process individually to successfully launch this extension.
 At the end of the setup, you also need to add the testing gmail in the Audience tab in Google Cloud Project.